jace-ys/lab-automation/services/chibio-relay/README.md

 - `fp1Excite (string)`: value for the FP 1 Excite setting
 - `fp1Gain (string)`: value for the FP 1 Gain setting

+Not all these parameters are required.
+Set the ones you need as how you would typically use the Chi.Bio UI.

 Examples of protocol triggers for the `service.chibio-relay` can be found under [`protocols/examples/chibio-relay`](../../protocols/examples/chibio-relay).

 ## Data Export